Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 Thanks to the transition logs the delta tables are faster becasue every 10 logs a check-point is save where to search for information you only have to go to that specific site.

+**Transaction Logs** records all changes made to the dataset.
+This log ensures that operations on the data are atomic, consistent, isolates and durable.
+File statistics are crucial metadata stored in the Delta transactionlog.
+They provide detailed information about teh data files in a Delta table.

+Statistics captured:

+-**Partition values** If the table is partitioned, the exact partition values for a file are stored.
+-**Number of Records** This statistic represents the coount of rows in a particular  data file.
+-**Minimum and Maximum Values** This is especially useful for query optimization.
+For example if a query filters ona specific column value, these statistics can help determine if a file needs to be read at all.
+-**Size of the File** This includes the byte size of the file on disk.
+-**Data File Path** The location of the data file in the storage system.
+-**Timestamps**

 ## Databricks Tooling

 - We can add parameters(key name of the widget)
 - We can crete a new job cluster (could be single node to save cost).
 Job cluster auto terminates once the job is completed, which save costs compared to all-purpose clusters.
-- retry plicit
+- retry politic
-- Depends on (will give us the legacy). will be atuomatically secuenciyl but if you give the name of a previous job it would generate them in parallel.
+- Depends on (will give us the legacy).
+Will be atuomatically secuencilly but if you give the name of a previous job it would generate them in parallel.
 A task can depend on multiple task.

 - Advance Options
 - Schedule Trigger Type can be done by cron syntax.
 - Edit permision can be done.
 Owner can change but need to be a person not a group.
 We have can viw and can management

+**Cluster Politics**

+Can management > can restart > can attach

 ### REST API